 Construction blueprints communicate important information about how a structure has been built as well as what materials are necessary or have been used for its construction.

-This can include installation or assembly of metal products.
+This can include the installation or assembly of metal products.

-Being comfortable with construction blueprints is an invaluable skill for all tradesman but is especially important for those looking to get the C-43 license.
+Being comfortable with construction blueprints is an invaluable skill for all tradesmen but is especially important for those looking to get the C-43 license.
 See our Free Blueprint Reading Course!

 OSHA